 Finding the best over-ear headphones for you

-Once you've settled on a budget, the next thing you'll need to do is decide whether you want to go with wireless headphones or are happy being tethered to your home Hi-Fi with a cable.
+Once you've settled on a price range, the next thing you'll need to do is decide whether you want to go with wireless headphones or are happy being tethered to your home Hi-Fi with a cable.

-There are plenty of really good wireless headphones available, and they often don’t cost the earth – our best budget wireless headphones (opens in new tab) round-up is proof of that – but it's worth bearing in mind that both wireless sound quality and battery life can vary greatly.
-Looking for a pair with a more recent version of Bluetooth – 5.0 is the most recent, widely available iteration – can help in both regards, but isn’t a guarantee.
+There are plenty of really good wireless headphones available, and they often don’t cost the earth – our best budget wireless headphones round-up is proof of that – but it's worth bearing in mind that both wireless sound quality and battery life can vary greatly.
+Looking for a pair with a more recent version of Bluetooth – 6 is the most recent but most headphones at the moment run between 5.0 and 5.2 – can help in both regards, but isn’t a guarantee.
 And if you can find a pair with the audio-focused aptX codec, you know that sound quality has at least been a factor in the design.

-Wireless on-ear cans often come with oodles of cutting edge technology, including Active Noise Cancelling and built-in support for Google Assistant and such like.
-Wired cans are rather simpler, and often trade smart connectivity for premium components and audiophile design.
+Wireless on-ear headphones often come with oodles of cutting edge technology, including Active Noise Cancelling and built-in support for Google Assistant and such like.
+Wired headphones are simpler and often trade smart connectivity for premium components and audiophile design.

 Open or closed-back?

 The other big thing to consider is whether you want open or closed-back headphones.
-Closed-back models are way more common, as they keep the audio more or less confined to your noggin, while open-backed headphones generally leak enough noise that anyone in the vicinity will feel as though they’re listening to the world’s worst radio – not such a wise choice if you spend a lot of your time on public transport.
+Closed-back models are more common, as they keep the audio more or less confined to your noggin, while open-backed headphones generally leak enough noise that anyone in the vicinity will feel as though they’re listening to the world’s worst radio.

 Conversely, open-back headphones generally sound more open and spacious – more like listening out-loud to a full-sized hi-fi than two little drivers strapped to your head – so if you need to listen quietly but not silently, and take your music enjoyment seriously, they can be the way to go.